wharfkit/docs/wharf/UserInterface.md

 translate: UserInterfaceTranslateFunction
 ```

 Part of the **Communication** responsibility of the `UserInterface` is also handling the translation of the content being passed to the user.
-This method must follow the [UserInterfaceTranslateFunction](#) interface and utilize whichever technologies are best suited to the task to facilitate translating content.
+This method must follow the [UserInterfaceTranslateFunction](#) interface and utilize whichever technologies are best suited to the task to facilitate content translation.

-The [WebRenderer](#) serves as [an example of how this can be done](https://github.com/wharfkit/web-renderer/blob/06cddd54ec78d8110747d4e5d67989a8cd1dce8f/src/index.ts#L244-L250), as it translates Wharf's expectation of a translation string into the i18n library its using.
+The [WebRenderer](#) serves as [an example of how this can be done](https://github.com/wharfkit/web-renderer/blob/06cddd54ec78d8110747d4e5d67989a8cd1dce8f/src/index.ts#L244-L250), as it translates Wharf's expectation of a translation string into the i18n library it's using.

 ##### `getTranslate`
 ```